pacoispaco/paulcohen.se/content/blog/thrush-migration-over-central-stockholm.md

 (Ängspiplärka), _Anthus pratensis_ and the odd Tree pipit (Trädpiplärka), _Anthus trivialis_ started to feature in my nocmig recordings.
 Then in mid September the recordings turned eerily silent for a week or so.
-Just the odd White wagtail and confused Siskin (Grönsiska), _Anthus trivialis_, where recorded.
+Just the odd White wagtail and confused Siskin (Grönsiska), _Spinus spinus_, where recorded.
 That was until the night of September 28, when suddenly the flood gates of migrating Redwings (Redwing), _Turdus iliacus_, and Song thrushes (Song thrush), _Turdus philomelos_, where opened, and I recorded my first migrating Brambling!
 Oh, the